- 1. Health Issues

 Dehydration in dogs also results in a loss of electrolytes, such as sodium, potassium, and chloride.

 It isn’t good as these minerals are needed to regulate nerve function, balance the body’s pH, and help with muscle function.
-Dehydration is sometimes a symptom of a medical condition.
+In addition, dehydration is sometimes a symptom of a medical condition.

-Watery vomit may well mean that your pet is thirsty and that he wants to drink.
+Watery vomit may well mean that your pet is thirsty and wants to drink.

 These could be kidney failure, blockages, infections, and cancer.

 If you own a big, deep-chested dog such as a Great Dane, your vet would also need to investigate this getting sick after drinking water as it could mean something as serious as a twisted stomach which is a medical emergency.

 Certain dog breeds, such as the Pug and the Schnauzer, are more prone to digestive issues.

 They have sensitive stomachs, and if they drink a lot of water, they tend to throw it up.

 It is likely to have a yellow or green tinge.